Terhemen001/Technical-Writing-Sample/guides/Beginner's guide to performance monitoring in Node.js.md

 ---

 Performance monitoring is not an advanced skill — it’s a **basic survival tool** for Node.js developers.
 The earlier you add visibility, the easier scaling and debugging become.

-Tools like AppSignal automate this process, but understanding the fundamentals — timing, tracing, and bottleneck analysis — is what turns you from a beginner into a confident backend engineer.

 ---